Gallia County 4-H New Family Guide

 We are so excited that you have chosen to join the Gallia County 4-H program.

-The New Parent’s 4-H Guide is designed to be “snippet” of the information that will be valuable to you as you work through your first year as a 4-H family!
+The New Family Guide is designed to be a “snippet” of the information valuable to you as you work through your first year as a 4-H family!

 In 4-H, we believe in the power of young people.
 Every child has valuable strengths and real influence to improve the world around them.
 We are America’s largest youth development organization—empowering nearly six million young people across the U.S. with the skills to lead for a lifetime.
 Youth involved in 4-H are 1.9 times more likely to get better grades in school, 4 times more likely to give back to their community, and 2 times more likely to make healthy choices.

-Please feel free to connect with your 4-H club advisors, the Gallia County Extension staff, or myself if you have additional questions!
+Please feel free to contact your 4-H club advisors, the Gallia County Extension staff, or myself if you have additional questions!
 We want your first year in 4-H to be a positive experience!

 Erin Dailey